-All students should complete an Exit Counseling session during their final semester at Centenary University.
-The purpose of exit counseling is to make sure that you understand your rights and responsibilities as you enter repayment.
+Students who borrowed loans through the Federal Direct Loan Program while at Centenary are required to complete exit counseling during their final semester at Centenary University.
+The purpose of exit counseling is to make sure that you understand the repayment terms that apply to your federal loans.

 Do you have an accurate record of all your federal student loans?
 You can also review your federal student loans through the National Student Loan Data System (NSLDS) online at www.nslds.ed.gov.
 Remember, it is your responsibility to update each student loan servicer with your contact information.